-You must file Form 1120 before the 15th day of the fourth month after the end of your business’s tax year.
-For example, if your company’s tax year ended on December 31, you must file your fiscal report before April 15.
+- If you operate on a fiscal year, you must file your taxes before the 15th day of the fourth month after the end of your business’s tax year.
+For example, if your company’s tax year ended on November 31, you must file your fiscal report before March 15.

 If you need more time, you can get a six-month extension by filing Form 7004 before the due date of your tax return.

 Pros and Cons of Filing Taxes as a Corporation

 Although filing taxes as a corporation takes time, there are some tax advantages for this type of company.

 The lowest corporate tax rate

 As of 2018, corporations pay a fixed tax of 21 percent on all their profits.
 This 21 percent is lower than the five main rates of individual income tax, ranging from 22 percent to 37 percent.